 3 Source of Figure: UK National Ecosystem Assessment Follow-on.
 2014.
-The UK National Ecosystem Assessment Follow-on: Synthesis of the Key Findings.
+The UK National Ecosystem Assessment Followon: Synthesis of the Key Findings.
 UNEP-WCMC, LWEC, UK.

 When natural capital is destroyed, or its ability to provide an ecosystem service is impaired or lost, the service must be replaced for people to continue to derive the benefits that were provided by the natural system.
 Engineering the replacement of a service nature provides often requires expensive new infrastructure with significant operational and maintenance costs.
 In the long run, the protection of natural capital and the services it provides is often the most cost-effective option.
 This realization is now being incorporated into many municipal initiatives that consider natural capital assets as "green infrastructure."
-The Green Infrastructure Ontario Coalition defines green infrastructure as the natural vegetative systems and green technologies that collectively provide society with a multitude of economic, environmental and social benefits.
-While the emphasis has been on preserving existing natural capital assets, increasingly municipalities and agencies are looking to restore and enhance natural capital assets as well.
+The Green Infrastructure Ontario Coalition defines green infrastructure as the natural vegetative systems and green technologies that collectively provide society with a multitude of economic, environmental and social benefits.4 While the emphasis has been on preserving existing natural capital assets as well.